All Episodes

 Admit we can't beat the fire and get these brave firefighters out of there and get our brave National Guard troops that are on the job out of it.

-Get them out of there, because they can't win this.
+Get them out of there because they can't win this.

-This fire just gonna come back.
+The fire is just going to come back.

-Uh it's just it's just a shame.
+It's just a shame.

 Sound familiar, ladies and gentlemen.

-A Dream Act as a stealth maneuver.
+A DREAM Act is a stealth maneuver.

 It is a sleeper piece of legislation.